AI Insurance News

 AI Regulation: What Insurance Agents Need to Know in 2025

 Artificial Intelligence has exploded across the insurance industry, but with its growth comes something every agency needs to pay attention to: regulation.
-As states, carriers, and federal entities explore rules around AI usage, agents must understand what’s changing — and how to stay compliant while still taking advantage of AI’s advantages.
+As states, carriers, and federal entities explore rules around AI usage, agents must understand what's changing — and how to stay compliant while still taking advantage of AI's benefits.

-1. Why AI Regulation Matters for Insurance Agencies
+Why AI Regulation Matters for Insurance Agencies

 For independent agencies, new rules could affect how you market, how you use client data, and which AI tools you can implement.

-2. What Regulators Are Focusing On
+What Regulators Are Focusing On

 Transparency